 Seriously, Try and spend an hour of life off line each day and relax your brain and let it form deep thoughts and connect to the here and now--the real world: explore nature, write with pen to paper, use your imagination and make up whimsical or visionary characters--create!

-During this time, let your brain relax with some nature exploration or manual writing.
+During this time, let your brain relax with some nature exploration, manual writing or color in a coloring book!
+Research on coloring showed increased mindfulness and less stress.
 You may want to try our beautiful letter press Creative Kits- they can help you and your kids enjoy the real world and the deeper connections your mind will create.

 Hear, touch, taste, see, smell, and feel the magnificent world around you.